anyscale/madewithml.github.io/docs/courses/applied-ml/baselines.md

 5. Revisit and iterate on baselines as your dataset grows.

 !!! note
     You can also baseline on your dataset.
-Instead of using a fixed dataset and iterating on the models, choose a good baseline and iterate on the dataset.
+Instead of using a fixed dataset and iterating on the models, choose a good baseline and iterate on the dataset:

     - remove or fix data samples (FP, FN)
     - prepare and transform features
     - expand or consolidate classes
-        - auxiliary datasets
+    - incorporate auxiliary datasets
+    - identify unique slices to improve / upsample

 **Tradeoffs to consider**